Shelley L. Holden, Ed.D.

 B.S., Physical Education (K-12), University of South Alabama, 1995

 M.Ed., Physical Education (K-12), University of South Alabama, 1996

 Ed.D., Curriculum and Instruction, University of West Florida, 2006

-I believe it is important to promote caring, high order thinking, and problem solving skills in the classroom.
-It is also important to emphasize citizenship and life-long skills that are required for success within our society.
-I train future educators not to just teach out of textbooks, but rather to connect with their students.
-This connection can be accomplished through using teachable moments concerning course content, past educational experiences, educational standards, and current issues, etc. The classroom should be a place where students want to come and are actively engaged when they are there.
+It is important to promote human experience, high order thinking, and problem-solving skills in the classroom with an attitude of caring within the context of citizenship and developing life-long skills.
+I train future educators to teach content and connect with their students while considering their life experiences.
+This connection can be accomplished through using teachable moments concerning course content, past educational experiences, educational standards, and current issues.
+The classroom should be a place where students are eagerly and actively engaged.

 Dr. Holden is actively involved in the community and has made numerous presentations on nutrition, diet, exercise and overall health at schools in Mobile County.
 She just finished work with Mobile Public Schools where teaching materials for a Sport Nutrition and Exercise course were developed as a high school elective course at Mary G. Montgomery High School.

 Dr. Holden has a coaching and health background and has had the opportunity to work with University of South Alabama athletes (individuals and teams) in the area of nutrition and healthy choices for competition and daily functioning.
 She also works with the United States Volleyball Association Coaching Accreditation Program (CAP) where she developed various lectures and webinars on nutrition and present these lectures at various locations in the United States.

 Prior to her position at USA, Dr. Holden served as a teacher, physical education department chair, and head coach (volleyball and track and field) at Navarre High School in Navarre, Florida.